zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

     2. Changing the application, which is considered to be a new version of it, will trigger the Flux operator to kick in the GitOps flow.

     3. A new Kubernetes pod with the new version of the application will be deployed on the cluster.
-Once the new pods is successfully deployed, the old one will be terminated (rolling upgrade).
+Once the new pods are successfully deployed, the old one will be terminated (rolling upgrade).

 - To show the above flow, open 2 (ideally 3) side-by-side browser windows: